 - Confirm if you need to file Form 1099-Misc.

 - If there is limited time to mail and receive a W-9 form, request and complete all the required forms electronically at 1099online.
-Check out this accountant’s video for a walk-through if you have questions.

 - In the future, re-consider working only with independent contractors who invoice and allow credit card payments.